IBM/dbb/Pipeline/PackageBuildOutputs/README.md

    1. If processing multiple build reports, a cumulative hashmap of output records is created to be able to combine outputs from multiple pipeline builds into a single tar file.

 1. **Create Tar-file**
     1. It then invokes CopyToHFS API to copy the outputs from the libraries to a temporary directory on zFS.
 It will set the file tags based on the ZLANG setting (Note: A workaround is implemented to tag files as binary); all files require to be tagged.
 Please check the COPYMODE list, which maps last level qualifiers to the copymode of CopyToHFS.
+When specifying the option `--addExtension`, the `deployType` will be appended as the file extension to the file.
     1. It packages these load files into a tar file, and adds the BuildReport.json and optionally other build logs from the build workspace.

 1. **(Optional) Publish to Artifactory**